 Dental implants are more convenient than complete dentures

 Dental implants last longer than dentures.
 Made from durable porcelain and a biocompatible post, a dental implant can last a lifetime with proper dental care including routine dental cleanings twice a year.
 Dentures can be fragile and risk breakage without diligent care.
 With dental implants, you can brush and floss your restoration in the same way you brush and floss your natural tooth instead of removing your artificial teeth before bed or for cleaning.

 Dental implants look more natural than dentures while providing the same support for your mouth that reduces the appearance of a collapsed smile.
 Implants are made from porcelain material which mimics the slight translucency of natural teeth.
 Additionally, porcelain can be died to match the color of your smile so that the implant blends seamlessly with the rest of your teeth.
 Because dental implants look like natural teeth they can be used to cosmetically enhance your smile.

 Your choice, Dentures vs. Dental Implants

-If you are suffering from missing teeth or tired of cumbersome dentures, Dr. James Fondriest can offer you compassionate restorative dentistry to reclaim you tooth function and your dignity.
-For more information about dental implants in Chicago, contact our friendly professionals at at (847) 234-0517.
+If you are suffering from missing teeth or tired of cumbersome false teeth, Dr. James Fondriest can offer you compassionate restorative dentistry to reclaim you tooth function and your dignity.
+For more information about dental implants as a replacement option for wearing dentures, contact our friendly professionals at at (847) 234-0517.
 We serve patients from the North Shore and Chicago.